 Corium, also called fuel-containing material (FCM), is a lava-like material created in the core of a nuclear reactor during a meltdown accident.
 It consists of:

-- mixture of nuclear fuel and oxidized zirconium clad,
+- the mixture of nuclear fuel and oxidized zirconium clad,

 - fission products,